Movies on birds are easy to come by these days. These little creatures have captivated us for centuries, so why not include them in movies?

 Ladyhawk is a 1985 fantasy film directed by Richard Donner.
 It starred a young Matthew Broderick, Rutger Hauer, and Michelle Pfeiffer.

-Know another, suggest in the comments and we’ll include it!
+Missing something?
+Suggest it in the comments, and we’ll include it!